What’s In a Name?

 So I decided “Communication By Design.”

-This post is an entry in Creative Toolbox • Notes from Drydock where we share stories of CXD’s own business and brand rebuild during 2022 — and beyond.
+This post is an entry in Creative Toolbox • Notes from Drydock where we share sneak peeks from behind the scenes of CXD’s own comprehensive overhaul and ongoing brand refresh.

 Note: These behind-the-scenes accountings are meant as examples only.
 Unique solutions developed for a specific situation, which may not be yours.